+While the compact terms are indefinite, the financial provisions have a set term.
 The original Compact provided US$1.3 billion in financial assistance from 1986 to 2001.
 An amended compact, which entered into force in June 2004, provides the equivalent of US$2 billion over the subsequent 20 years.
 That amount includes contributions to a trust fund that, from 2024, is intended to replace direct financial assistance.
-From 2007, annual grants from the United States to the FSM government decrease each year, while contributions to the trust fund increase accordingly.
+From 2007, annual grants from the US to the FSM government decrease each year, while contributions to the trust fund increase accordingly.

 Australia established diplomatic relations with FSM in July 1987 and the Australian Embassy in Pohnpei was opened in November 1989.
 Australia enjoys a close and friendly relationship with FSM.

-Australia's bilateral aid program in FSM focusses on basic education and improving social and economic opportunities for women and girls.
+Australia's bilateral aid program in FSM has traditionally focussed on basic education and improving social and economic opportunities for women and girls.

 More information on Australia Awards.

 The Australian Volunteers program promotes economic growth and poverty reduction in the Indo-Pacific region by assisting host organisations to deliver effective and sustainable development outcomes.
 The Australian Volunteers Program provides opportunities for skilled Australians to contribute to the Australian Government's development cooperation program.

 See the Australian Volunteers website for further information.